aaronbloomfield/ccc/hws/gradebook/index.md

 - Your contract opening line MUST be: `contract Gradebook is IGradebook {`
 - Your particular compiler version *may* require your methods to all have the `override` qualifier, since they are overriding what is specified in the `IGradebook` interface.
 It's good practice to put that qualifier in there even if the compiler does not explicitly require it.
 - If a student does not have an entry for a given assignment, then their grade for that assignment is 0; remember that mappings return 0 if a key is not found
-- Note that BOTH the instructor and TAs can designate other TAs
+- Note that ONLY the instructor can designate other TAs
 - The `supportsInterface()` function should be exactly as is specified above
 - The `requestTAAccess()` will grant *anybody* who calls it TA access; it's not realistic in a contract deployed on a public blockchain, but we need it to test your code (the details are in the IGradebook.sol comments for that function)